ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4.1-cloud-functions/README.md

 });
 ```

-## Background Functions
+## Event-driven functions

+An event-driven architecture uses events to trigger and communicate between decoupled services and is common in modern applications built with microservices.
+An event is a change in state, or an update, like an item being placed in a shopping cart on an e-commerce website.
+Events can either carry the state (the item purchased, its price, and a delivery address) or events can be identifiers (a notification that an order was shipped).

-Before moving into background functions, we need to understand this term, Pub/Sub.
+Before moving deepter into Event-driven functions, we need to understand Pub/Sub.

 Pub/Sub, which stands for Publisher/Subscriber, allows services to communicate asynchronously, with latencies on the order of 100 milliseconds.

 Pub/Sub is used for streaming analytics and data integration pipelines to ingest and distribute data.
 It is equally effective as messaging-oriented middleware for service integration or as a queue to parallelize tasks.

-<b>What is background functions?</b>
+Core concepts of Pub/Sub

+- **Subscription:** A named resource representing the stream of messages from a single, specific topic, to be delivered to the subscribing application.
+- **Publisher:** An application that creates and sends messages to a topic(s).
+- **Subscriber:** An application with a subscription to a topic(s) to receive messages from it.

+### Common Pub/Sub Use-Cases

+1. Implementing Asynchronous Workflows: You can create an application that is used to place and process orders.
+This application will use a Pub/Sub topic, where the order would be placed and can be picked up by multiple workers for its processing.
+2. Distributing Event Notifications

+2. Distributing Event Notifications: You can create an application that has a module that handles new user registrations.
+This module will fetch the data from user-signups and send notifications whenever a new registration occurs.
+The other module of the application will subscribe to receive the notifications sent by the first module.
+3. Refreshing a Distributed Cache

+3. Refreshing a Distributed Cache: You can create an application that will be responsible for publishing invalidation events to update the primary keys of objects that have been altered.
+4. Reliability Improvement

+4. Reliability Improvement: You can create a service in one region/zone and operate it from multiple regions by subscribing to a topic common to all regions.
+This can be used for failure recoveries in specific regions.

+## Background Functions

 A background function is one type of event-driven function.
 You use background functions when you want to have your Cloud Function invoked indirectly in response to an event, such as a message on a Pub/Sub topic, a change in a Cloud Storage bucket, or a Firebase event.

-Pub/Sub example

-This example shows a Cloud Function triggered by Pub/Sub events.
-Every time a message is published to a Pub/Sub topic, the function is invoked, and a greeting using data derived from the message is written to the log
+This example shows a google Cloud Function triggered by Pub/Sub events.
+Every time a message is published to a Pub/Sub topic (eg. new user signs-in), the function is invoked, and a greeting using data derived from the message is written to the log

 ```js
 /**